 The recording below shows a “bad set of data”.

-1. Wiggling fingers.
+1. Wiggling the fingers

-2. Flexing hand.
+2. Flexing the hand

-3. Holding onto the pump bulb.
+3. Holding onto to the pump bulb

 4. Changing position of the arm and changing the pressure in the cuff